 At first, I was nervous about being the only team member from a different major, but after our first group meeting it was evident how valuable this diversity was, and that our group was open to hearing and researching all new ideas.
 Having different backgrounds allows us to see the same problems and ideas from different perspectives, providing us with a variety of problem solving options.
 There are times when I mention ideas about topics regarding the project that my team members are unfamiliar with, and vice versa.
 I have found that it has made our project well rounded because we have information from different fields contributing to the topic.
 If I had researched this topic on my own, I would have done so through my SLHS lens.
 Having people with different perspectives has taught me to look at problems through all sorts of different angles, and that providing answers through various perspectives leads to a stronger final result.

-Priscilla is a senior majoring in Speech, Language, and Hearing Sciences and minoring in Spanish.
+Priscilla Grillakis is a junior majoring in Speech, Language and Hearing Sciences and minoring in Spanish.
 Click here to learn more about Priscilla.